slatedocs/slate/source/includes/_reference.md

 ### Free Trial

-We offer a no-risk, free 14-day trial.
-Delete your monitored apps before the trial concludes and you don't pay.
+We offer a no-risk, fully featured, free 14-day trial.
+Enter a credit or debit card to begin your subscription.

 ### Billing Date